Raphinha

-He began his career in with Avaí, but left for Portuguese side Vitória Guimarães in 2016, where he made his professional début.
-After impressive performances, he signed for Sporting CP, where he spent a year before signing for French club Rennes.
-After a year he was on the move again, signing for English club Leeds United, where he spent two years before transferring to Barcelona in a deal reportedly worth £50 million.
+Raphinha began his career with Brazilian club Avaí, before signing for the Portuguese Vitória de Guimarães in 2016, where he made his professional debut.
+In 2018, he joined fellow Primeira Liga club Sporting CP, winning the double of the Taça de Portugal and Taça da Liga in 2019.

+After having played for Rennes and Leeds United, Raphinha signed for Spanish club Barcelona in 2022 for a transfer worth €58 million (£50 million).
+Despite initially struggling, in 2024–25, Raphinha had his breakthrough season, being integral to Barcelona winning a domestic treble of the La Liga title, the Copa del Rey, and the Supercopa de España, while also finishing as the Champions League's top scorer.

-Having made his debut in October 2021, Raphinha is a Brazil international.
-His first two goals for the national team came in a win over Uruguay later that month.
-He was selected for Brazil's squad at the 2022 FIFA World Cup in Qatar.
+After never being capped at youth level, Raphinha made his senior international debut in 2021 and was part of Brazil's squads at the 2022 FIFA World Cup and the 2024 Copa América.

 Early life

 Raphinha was born in Porto Alegre, Brazil where he grew up in Restinga, a favela far from the city centre.
+His father is of Italian descent and his mother is mixed-race Brazilian.
 His father was a jobbing musician.
 He had a difficult upbringing where he describes sharing a bedroom with his parents, younger brother and pets; struggling to pay travel costs and at points having to beg for food.
-He is of Italian descent.

-At the age of seven, he attended Ronaldinho's birthday party due to his father and uncle's relationship with the player.
-They have met numerous times since and have developed a lasting friendship.
+At age seven, Raphinha attended Ronaldinho's birthday party due to his father and uncle's relationship with the player and have since become friends.

 Before starting his professional football career, Raphinha participated in the várzea tournaments until the age of 18, which he describes as "a network of independent matches and tournaments organised by the local community" below academy level in which any prospective player is allowed to participate.
-The matches in these tournaments are played under harsh conditions, including home fans harassing opponent team players near changing rooms before matches, gunshots, clay pitches with dust and sand, intense heat, posts instead of nets and shirtless teams due to the lack of bibs.
+The matches in these tournaments are played under harsh conditions, including home fans harassing opponent team players near changing rooms before matches, gunshots, clay pitches with dust and sand, intense heat, posts instead of nets and shirtless teams due to the lack of shirts/jerseys.

-He has a long standing friendship with Bruno Fernandes, starting before they became teammates at Sporting CP.
-According to Raphinha, Fernandes has been a huge help to him and his footballing career.
-Before joining Leeds United, Fernandes told Raphinha that his style would "fit the league" (in reference to the Premier League).
+Raphinha has a long-standing friendship with Bruno Fernandes, starting before they became teammates at Sporting CP.
+He is on record saying Fernandes has been a huge help to him and his footballing career.
+Before joining Leeds United in the Premier League for example, Fernandes told him that his style would "fit the league".